The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Introduction

+{Despite the abundance of work and tools in the study of the asymptotic stability of the synchronous solution, there is a lack of methods that study the transient dynamic toward synchronization.}

 An important characterization of the transient dynamics of a system is given by the reactivity \cite{Farrell1996Generalized,Neubert1997ALTERNATIVES,Hennequin2012Nonnormal,Tang2014Reactivity,Biancalani2017Giant,Asllani2018Structure,MUOLO2019Patterns,Gudowska2020From,Lindmark2021Centrality,Duan2022Network,nazerian2023single,Nazerian2023Reactability}, which measures the instantaneous rate of growth or decay of the norm of the state vector.
 The reactivity can be thought of as an `instantaneous' finite time Lyapunov exponent \cite{pikovsky2016lyapunov}.
 However, the impact of the reactivity on the synchronization dynamics of complex networks of coupled oscillators is poorly understood.
 Indeed, while References \cite{Asllani2018Structure,Duan2022Network} studied the effects of the reactivity on the stability of equilibrium points in networks of coupled dynamical systems, there has been no characterization of the reactivity for the general case of synchronization dynamics, in which all oscillators converge to a synchronous trajectory that evolves in time.
-In this work, we develop a general approach to evaluate the transverse reactivity that can be applied to a broad variety of systems, and we introduce the `syncreactivity' as an index of the reactivity of the synchronous solution that relates solely to the network topology.
+In this work, we develop a general approach {that employs the MSF paradigm} to evaluate the transverse reactivity that can be applied to a broad variety of systems {of identical oscillators}, and we introduce the `syncreactivity' as an index of the reactivity of the synchronous solution that relates solely to the network topology. { A network with a greater syncreactivity has a larger transverse reactivity at every point on the synchronization manifold, independent of the oscillator dynamics.
+We show an important link between syncreactivity and normality of the network: Normal networks have minimal syncreactivity.}

+{ Notice that the proposed method employs the MSF paradigm only to study the transient dynamics and therefore it can be used along with every tool able to analyze the asymptotic synchronization of a network (PRC and others).}